morphyyyy/M20PlaybookEditor/README.md

 -
 The Route Visualizer tool exists in the tools menu and currently only works with the provided csv.
 It can draw and save routes one at a time, or save more than one route by selecting multiple groups of ID steps and selecting save all from the menu.

+# v1.31 - Add/Remove SETG Motion Alignments

+Motions accessible in options>Playart>PSAL
+Edit Formation > Right-Clight a player row in the SETG Alignment tab to add or remove from motion

 # v1.21 - Code 58 and PLYL search

 Search for Code 58 copies all code 58 data to clipboard in csv format